sparkflows/sparkflows-docs/docs/azure/databricks-integration-azure.rst

          :width: 40%

-Step 5 : Create Databricks Connection in Fire Insights
+Step 5 : Create Databricks Connection in Sparkflows
 -----------------------------------

 Follow the below steps:

 #.
-Enable Databricks in Fire Insights.
+Enable Databricks in Sparkflows.
 To enable:

-    * Login to **Fire Insights** application
+    * Login to **Sparkflows** application

     * Navigate to -> **Administration** -> **Configurations** -> **Connection**